VioMrqs/VioMrqs/README.md

 _others_ React, styled component, TypeORM, TSOA, Mongo, Heroku, GraphQL

-- Having fun learning & working on side projects (first live one [Youlearnfrench](https://youlearnfrench.fr/))
+- Having fun learning & working on **side projects** for friends or non profits

 ## More about me